adrakes/GMDA/README.md

 # T is the corresponding matrix of coordinates
 T = S[idx[0:10],]
 ```
-We obtain the [the following](https://github.com/paulvercoustre/Geometric-Methods-in-Data-Analysis/blob/master/data/10_local_minima.txt) list of protein:
+We obtain [this](https://github.com/paulvercoustre/Geometric-Methods-in-Data-Analysis/blob/master/data/10_local_minima.txt) set T of protein

-We run the SBL - Conformational Analysis package with the resulting matrix T using the following command lines:
+We run the SBL - Conformational Analysis package with set T using the following command line:
 ```
 sbl-conf-ensemble-analysis-lrmsd.exe --points-file /home/cloudera/Shared/10_local_minima.txt --pairwise-distances
 ```